Hey, there, you creative work of art! 🙂

-Women with a job which requires leaving the house each day have a strict period of time in a day to do the tasks which household demands.
+Women with a job that requires leaving the house each day have a strict period of time in a day to do the tasks which the household demands.
 They can also be overwhelmed by a number of tasks mixed with an inevitable time constraint.

 To whichever category you fit in, you can easily see the feeling of overwhelm at home is common to all of us.

-Let’s face it, a household work is a true job on its own.
+Let’s face it, household work is a true job on its own.

 A lot of different tasks are being mingled throughout the day – day in, and day out.

-Urgh, just listing it like this gives me the stomach cramps!
+Urgh, just listing it like this gives me stomach cramps!

 So, how can we start fixing it?